stsievert/salmon/docs/source/benchmarks/active.rst

 This dataset is characterized by one parameter, the "smoothness" of each egg, so they have a 1D embedding.
 However, let's embed into :math:`d=2` dimensions to simulate a mistake and to mirror prior work.
+[2]_ This page will be concerned with the data scientist workflow, and every experiment below will use the same workflow a data scientists would:

+1. Launch Salmon.
+2. Simulate human users. [#noise]_
+3. Download the human responses from Salmon
+4. Generate the embedding offline.

-[2]_ Unless explicitly mentioned, let's compare random and active sampling with this snippet of ``init.yaml``:
+Every graph shows points with this data flow.
+Each point shown only changes the number of responses available or the sampling method used. [#shuffle]_ Unless explicitly mentioned, let's compare random and active sampling with these ``init.yaml`` configurations:

 .. code-block:: yaml